brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Phew!
 We have made it to the end of this negative disaggregation feature guide.

-While there is some complexity to understanding to how negative disaggregation works, I hope you could see that "it just works".
+While there is some complexity to understanding to how negative disaggregation works "under the hood", I hope you could see that "it just works".

 For automatic positive disaggregation, we did not have to configure anything special.